tigerfarm/tfptaskrouter/README.md

 Test, by using your mobile phone to call your IVR Twilio phone number.
 - You will hear the Gather widget welcome message.
-- You will be put into the TaskRouter queue and hear the wait music.
+- You will be put into the TaskRouter queue(a voice queue) and hear the wait music.
-Check the queue has 1 caller (currentSize:1):
+Check that the queue has 1 caller (currentSize:1):
 ````
 $ node voiceQueueList.js
 ++ Get voice queue list.
 +  DateCreated:Sep 23 2020  SID:QU362afc106606164d74151aa4750a3160 currentSize:1    maxSize:100 friendlyName:WW1a2796889d5420ee5e715bf2ae460a99 averageWaitTime:106
 ````
-Note, the friendlyName is the Workflow SID.
+Note, the friendlyName is the workflow SID.
 - Disconnect/hangup the call.
 Your IVR is successfully tested.

 --------------------------------------------------------------------------------